ucsd-dsc-arts/dsc160-final-dsc160_final_group4/README.md

 	This py file enables the reconstructed image to be represented by locally affine color transformations of the input to prevent distortions.

-Technical Notes and Dependencies

-For rapid iterative development which is crucial for deep photo style transfer, PYCUDA is recommended for installation.
-This enables NVIDIA GPU accelerated computing with Python.

 ### Neural Style Transfer part of code:
 https://github.com/ucsd-dsc-arts/dsc160-final-dsc160_final_group4/blob/master/Code/neural_style_transfer.ipynb